-As of May 11, 2020, Southwest Airlines requires all customers to wear a face covering while flying.
+Southwest Airlines requires all customers to wear a face covering at all times while flying, in the airport, at baggage and gate areas.
 Southwest Airlines encourages passengers to bring their own face masks, but will provide them to passengers if necessary.

 Southwest also now requires its crew to wear masks along with gate agents and most employees.
 Furthermore, Southwest strongly encourages customers to bring hand sanitizer with them for frequent germ-removal.
 As our readers may be aware, the Transportation Security Administration (TSA) has relaxed it’s 3:1:1 rule for hand sanitizer and now allows up to 12 oz bottles of hand sanitizer.